Lubje/docker-template-laravel8/README.md

 1. Open the .env file and change the values to your liking.

-    The PROJECT_NAME will be used to name your Docker services and images.
+    The PROJECT_NAME will be used to name your Docker services, Docker images and the database.

+    For the rest of the examples we will assume the PROJECT_NAME has a value of "my-new-project".

 1. Temporarily create the public folder that will be mounted through the volumes in the docker-compose.yml file: